 - My Advice: For beginning students, you need to keep it simple!
 That was something I didn’t realize until I read Jan Ekert’s beautiful book, Harnessing the Wind: The Art of Teaching Modern Dance.
 If you walk into a beginning class and start drilling the nuances of engaging the deep rotators to maintain turnout, you will very likely not only confuse the daylights out of most the students, but also steal some of the joy of dancing from them!
 That doesn’t mean you need to ignore proper alignment completely with beginning or young dancers.
 There are lots of playful creative movement games that help develop body awareness, and fun metaphors can help get complex ideas across in a simplified way.
 Here are some of my ideas for a playful approach to ballet for young dancers.
 As dancers progress, build upon their existing body awareness and knowledge by incorporating somatic practices, such as Bartenieff Fundamentals, Alexander Technique, or even Pilates.
 Be sure to ask dancers to explain HOW new alignment ideas feel in their own bodies, encourage them to ask questions, and see that they can articulate and demonstrate how these somatic practices translate to their dance practice.
 For more ideas, see my series on empowering students in the ballet studio.

 2.)
-Fluidity and Stability of the Spine: So much of dance technique and choreography, in all it’s forms, involves subtle articulation and manipulate of the spine.
+Fluidity and Stability of the Spine: So much of dance technique and choreography, in almost every genre, involves articulation and manipulate of the spine – be it subtle as in the ballet epaultment or powerful as in jazz isolations and West African polyrhythms.
 What separates a good dancer from a great one, for me, is often how the dancers find the balance between fluidity and stability in their spine.
 Can they execute a classic modern dance spiral, luscious ballet epaulment, a stellar contraction and hinge, well-defined rib cage isolations, and sinewy complex contemporary choreography?
-(And those are just concepts from Western dance forms…) At the same time, can they find their own neutral spine on the floor, sitting, and standing, and maintain it throughout a leggy adagio or tricky petite allegro exercise?
+(And those are just concepts from Western dance forms…) At the same time, can they find their own neutral spine on the floor, sitting, and standing, and maintain it throughout a leggy adagio or tricky weight shift progression?

 - The Challenge: So much of the way we think about our spines is integrated with hold we think about “holding” or “using” our core muscles.
 Often we use metaphors for engaging the core that lead to either a tipped or tilted pelvis (therefore whacking the spine out of neutral), or subconsciously encourage dancers to limit their spinal mobility in the name of a “strong” core.
 How do we find the balance between encouraging our dancers to develop proper core support while also developing more mobility in the spine?